zylklab/alfresco-nagios/README.md

 ### Alfresco CE configuration

 For consuming OOTB webscripts, you need to create a dedicated user for Alfresco Monitoring, for example monitor, with admin rights (belonging to ALFRESCO_ADMINISTRATORS group).
 Take into consideration that this password is used in Nagios scripts.
 You should use SSL in http requests, or running monitoring processes locally in Alfresco server via NRPE protocol (safer).
-Previously you need to install OOTB Support Tools addon in your Alfresco server.
+Previously you need to install [OOTB Support Tools addon](https://github.com/OrderOfTheBee/ootbee-support-tools) in your Alfresco CE server.

 ### Enabling JMXProxy servlet